Crockpot Tuscan Chicken

 This post may contain affiliate links.

-When you need a no-fuss dinner, make crockpot Tuscan chicken!
-The slow cooker does all of the hard work, so you get a satisfying meal with minimal prep time!
+When you want a no-fuss dinner, make crockpot Tuscan chicken!
+The slow cooker does all of the hard work, and you get delicious Italian chicken with minimal prep time!

 Close-up of cooked chicken breasts in a creamy sauce with wilted spinach and sun-dried tomatoes.